lammps/lammps/doc/src/Tools.rst

 LAMMPS GUI is essentially a small graphical text editor that is linked to the :ref:`LAMMPS C-library interface <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.

-This is similar to what people usually would do using a text editor to edit the input and then a command line terminal window to run the input commands.
-The main benefit is that this integrates very well with graphical desktop environments and that it is easier to use for beginners in running computations and thus very suitable for tutorials on LAMMPS.
-A small difference is that for the LAMMPS GUI it is not require to first commit its buffer of the text editor to a file.
+This is similar to what people usually would do using a text editor to edit the input and then open a command line terminal window to run the necessary commands.
+The main benefit of a GUI is that this integrates very well with graphical desktop environments and many basic tasks can be done directly from within the GUI without switching to a text console.
+This makes it easier for beginners to get started running computations and thus very suitable for tutorials on LAMMPS.

 Features
 ^^^^^^^^

-The main window of the LAMMPS GUI is a generic text editor window with line numbers and syntax highlighting set up for LAMMPS input files.
-It can be used to edit any kind of text file, though.
-The output of a run is captured and displayed in a separate dialog window and *not* sent to the console or a log file (unless the :doc:`log command <log>` is used in the input.
-The log window is regularly updated during the run and a progress bar for the run command shown at the bottom of the main window.
+The main window of the LAMMPS GUI is a text editor window with line numbers and syntax highlighting set up for LAMMPS input files.
+When starting a run the output to the console is captured and displayed in a log window.
+Also, generated thermodynamic data is collected and shown in chart window.
+An ongoing run can be stopped at the next iteration and after a run is completed, a snapshot image can be generated and displayed in an image viewer window.
+The log and the chart window are window regularly updated during the run and a progress bar for the run command estimating the remaining time on the current run command is shown at the bottom of the main window.
+The collected thermodynamic data can be exported to text files or snapshot images of the charts can be exported.
+Also the snapshot image can be exported.
-Starting a new run will open another log windows.
-The state of LAMMPS will be reset between two runs.
-After the simulation is finished, an image of the simulated system can be created and shown in an image viewer window.
-Ongoing runs can be stopped at the next iteration via triggering a timeout.
+A number of settings (e.g. whether a new run should use a new or replace the existing log or chart window) or which accelerator to use, can be updated from a preferences dialog.

 When opening a file, the editor will determine the directory where the file resides and switch its current working directory to the folder of